-Mental Health Squad- Police Department: In order to meet the priorities of public safety and mental health, I am recommending inclusion of a Mental Health Squad in the Police Department, as previously noted.
+Mental Health Squad- Police Department: In order to meet the priorities of public safety and mental health, the budget includes a Mental Health Squad in the Police Department, as previously noted.
 This will enable a more coordinated response to mental health issues and engage a mental health professional to work closely with law enforcement.
 The net new cost of these positions is \$256,449.